 |Partner Country since:||2013|

-The Irish Aid programme in Sierra Leone is focused on reducing gender equality, improving the nutritional status of women and children, and enhancing conditions for fair elections and the enjoyment of human rights.
+The Irish Aid programme in Sierra Leone is focused on reducing gender inequality, improving the nutritional status of women and children, and enhancing conditions for fair elections and the enjoyment of human rights

 Irish Aid works to achieve these outcomes by strengthening government systems and supporting civil society actions.
 The Irish Aid programme also includes a small allocation to respond to and reduce the risk of disaster.
 For example, following the severe flooding and landslide that devastated Freetown in 2017, Irish Aid supported Freetown City Council’s flood mitigation plan in 2018.